sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 ![](images~/createmenu.png)

+Note that there are 3 different types of consoles.
+When you use the initialize menu it creates a `SimpleConsoleProxy`, which is a GameObject-focused console.
+You can read more about the different consoles [in the RLKT documentation](https://github.com/sarkahn/rltk_unity/blob/master/README.md#the-console).

 ## Writing to the Console

 With our console created we can write to it from a script.
 Before too